gamesFTW/card-game/README.md

 # Software requirements
-nodejs 8.11.1
-redis
-mongodb
+nodeJs 8, docker

-# How to run dev env
+# How to run dev enviroment

 ## For Client
 ```